How Worried Should We Be About The New U.K. Coronavirus Variant?

 - Spread more quickly than previous versions?

 - Be more transmissible?
-(That is, when a person catches the new variant, would they be likely to spread it to more people than when they're infected with other versions?)
+(That is, when people catch the new variant, would they be likely to spread it to more people than when they're infected with other versions?)

-The mathematical models, published online Wednesday but not yet peer reviewed, pointed in to one of these four hypotheses.
+The mathematical models, published online Wednesday but not yet peer-reviewed, pointed to one of these four hypotheses.
 "Increased transmissibility is the easiest way for us to explain what we're seeing," Davies says.

-Specifically, the study suggests the new variant is about 50 percent more transmissible than previous versions of SARS-Cov2.
-But the data can't yet rule out the possibility that the other factors also contribute to the new variant's domination in England.
-There's also no evidence that the variant causes more severe disease than previous versions.
+Specifically, the study suggests the new variant is about 50% more transmissible than previous versions of SARS-CoV-2, the virus that causes COVID-19.
+But the data can't yet rule out the possibility that other factors also contribute to the new variant's domination in England.
+There's also no evidence the variant causes more severe disease than previous versions.

 And scientists don't know why this variant is likely more transmissible.
 Previous studies, with another variant, suggest the U.K. variant may infect human cells more easily.
 And it may generate more copies of itself inside a person.
-"When you swab people who have coronavirus infection, the people who are infected with this new variant tend to have more copies of the virus on the swab," says Davies, who's also part of the London School of Tropical Medicine and Hygiene.
+"When you swab people who have coronavirus infection, the people who are infected with this new variant tend to have more copies of the virus on the swab," says Davies, who's also part of the London School of Hygiene & Tropical Medicine.

 No matter the underlying reason, policymakers should take this new variant very seriously, says epidemiologist Bill Hanage of the Harvard T.H.
 Chan School of Public Health.
-If it's indeed 50 percent more transmissible, it will be difficult to stop its spread.
+If it's indeed 50% more transmissible, it will be difficult to stop its spread.

 "Given the assumptions in their models, it's really quite hard to avoid a situation very much like what happened last spring, in terms of hospital bed capacity and surges, without a very high rate of vaccination," Hanage says.

 That said, Hanage says there's no reason for people to panic or be scared.
-"It's not a magic virus," he says — that's how virologist Ian Mackay at the University of Queensland put it on Twitter.
+"It's not a magic virus," he says — that's the message virus expert Ian Mackay at the University of Queensland also wrote on Twitter.

 "We have actually come across a large number of ways that we can use to stop it.
 However, we need to redouble our efforts in that direction."